RBGKew/bioinfo-utils/docs/cluster/cluster-tips.md

 ## Plan and Prepare Your Analysis

-This is really a prerequisite to ensure getting a scientifically valid result, so you probably have done a good part of this already.
+This is based on research question and inferring from that which data and analysis techniques (computational and otherwise) you need to answer it, so you probably have done a good part of this already.
 Typically this involves checking literature and documentation of the software you use and checking that all prerequisites for a valid analysis are met.

-Scientific criteria are most fundamental, and they depend on your specific research project or question and therefore cannot be addressed by generic tips.
-However, some technical considerations apply to almost all analyses.
+Scientific criteria are most fundamental, and they largely depend on your specific research project or question.
+One general thing to keep in mind when surveying software options is that the most adequate software is often not described as suitable to your specific purpose.
+This is because your research question is new -- so nobody, including the authors of the software, has thought about this specific use.
+Therefore, breaking up your analysis into small and generic operations, and finding a piece of software to carry out each of these, will frequently be a more efficient way to find the software you need.
+Or, in other words, software designed for a narrow, specific use case is suitable only if your requirements fall into that scope.
+Otherwise, committing to using that sofware all too often results in unnecessary compromise scientifically, while at the same time causing a lot of entirely avoidable technical hassle and awkwardness.

+At the technical level, some considerations apply to almost all analyses.
 These include:

 * checking that input data is complete,